Join Lemons-Aid Learning

 • Bachelor’s degree in Mathematics, Math Education, or related field

-• Active teaching certificate WITH a secondary math endorsement
+• Teaching certificate with secondary math endorsement (active or lapsed)

 • Strong content knowledge through Algebra 2 and Geometry (minimum)